+The Centre for Nursing Studies has a responsibility to maintain a high level of academic and professional integrity.
 Professional conduct in the nursing profession is exhibited by actions and behaviors that demonstrate respect for the freedom and rights of others.
-While enrolled in Continuing Nursing Studies, students are expected to follow a prescribed standard for professional conduct.
-When this standard is breached, the result is misconduct.
-Misconduct will subject the student to disciplinary action, which may result in a penalty ranging from reprimand to dismissal, depending on the nature of the act(s).
+While in any Continuing Studies program, all students/registrants are expected to follow a prescribed standard for professional and academic conduct.
+When this standard is breeched, the result is misconduct.
+Academic/professional misconduct will not be tolerated and students will be subjected to disciplinary action.
+Disciplinary action could result in a penalty ranging from reprimand to dismissal, depending on the nature of the offense.

-Some examples of academic/professional misconduct include, but are not limited to:
+Examples of academic/professional misconduct include, but are not limited to:

-- a) Dishonesty in any form, such as cheating, plagiarism, furnishing false information. - b) Theft of, and/or intentional damage to others, institutional or personal property of others. - c) Continued refusal to comply with directives of CNS officials, CNS policies and/or institutional policies of clinical practice. - d) Chemical substance misuse. - e) Conviction of a crime that relates adversely to the practice of nursing or to the ability to practice nursing. - f) Engaging in unfit or incompetent or unsafe nursing practice, such as: - Performance of unsafe or incompetent patient care, failure to adhere to established agency guidelines for the provision of care, or failure to practice within the approved scope of practice. - Being unable to provide care by reason of physical or mental disability, and/or substance abuse. - g) Non-compliance with the professional Code of Ethics, Standards and Scope of Practice for Registered Nurses or Licensed Practical Nurses in Newfoundland and Labrador. - h) Violation of patient confidentiality, through inappropriate written or verbal disclosure of patient information outside the boundaries of professional communications.
+a) Dishonesty in any form, such as cheating, plagiarism, furnishing false information through written or spoken media (e.g., falsifying e-mail identity).

+b) Theft of, and/or intentional damage to others, institutional or personal property of others.

+c) Continued refusal to comply with directives of CNS administration/faculty, CNS policies and/or institutional policies of clinical practice.

+d) Chemical substance misuse.

+e) Conviction of a crime that relates adversely to the practice of nursing or to the ability to practice nursing.

+f) Engaging in unfit, incompetent or unsafe nursing practice such as:

+•Performance of unsafe or incompetent client care, failure to adhere to established agency guidelines for the provision of care, or failure to practice within the approved scope of practice.

+•Being unable to provide care by reason of physical or mental disability, and/or substance misuse.

+g) Non-compliance with the professional Code of Ethics (2013), and Standards of Practice for Licensed Practical Nurses in Canada (2020).

+h) Violation of patient confidentiality, through inappropriate written or verbal disclosure of client information outside the boundaries of professional communications.

-i) The use of loud, offensive, discriminatory or other kinds of language that may cause or result in defamation of character and/or harm to other students, faculty, staff, patients or visitors at the CNS.
+i) The use of loud, offensive, discriminatory or other kinds of verbal and nonverbal language that may cause or result in defamation of character and/or harm to other students, faculty, staff, clients or visitors at the CNS, within a clinical practice setting, via social media and/or electronic communications.